-Service revenue rose 3.4% year-on-year in Q1 2018, as we continue to experience strong growth in B2B and low singledigit growth in Home, driven by low single-digit growth in both homes connected and ARPU.
-EBITDA rose 7.0% yearon-year, and EBITDA margins increased 0.9 percentage point to 38.4%, fueled by lower cost of sales and operating leverage, as well as the effect of having delayed some advertising campaigns relative to Q1 2017.
+Service revenue rose 3.4% year-on-year in Q1 2018, as we continue to experience strong growth in B2B and low single-digit growth in both homes connected and ARPU.
+EBITDA rose 7.0% year-on-year, and EBITDA margins increased 0.9 percentage point to 38.4%, fueled by lower cost of sales and operating leverage, as well as the effect of having delayed some advertising campaigns relative to Q1 2017.